President Gordon B Hinckley once said:

-Steps to Overcoming Anxiety and Depression
+12 Steps to Overcoming Anxiety and Depression without Medication

-1. Desire to Overcome
+2. Desire to Overcome

-2. Faith in God
+3. Faith in God

 Alma Chapter 34: 32-34 was what kept me moving ahead.
-It reads:

-4. Talking with a coach or mentor.
+6. Talking with a coach or mentor.

 Many people who deal with certain issues from their childhood such as I did with abandonment develop negative addictions.
 For me, talking with clergy was somewhat helpful, but bishops aren’t usually trained to handle these issues.
 I was referred to a different program that helped me overcome my addictions and also train my thoughts.
 Bishops know where these resources are.
 If you are not a member of the LDS church, you can also look up various agencies such as: alcoholics anonymous, sex addicts anonymous, etc. I think they have organizations for people who use drugs, have eating addictions, etc. I believe that most of these programs will have a 12-step approach.
 I found these to be very, very helpful.
+There is a list of various resources outlined in detail in this book.

 Again in Alma 34, it talks about praying for everything important in one’s life.
 This links back to step #2, but I can’t emphasize enough how important faith in God and prayer are.
 Through this experience I learned how God cares about me personally…especially when I’m at my “worst”.
 I say this in quotes because we are never bad in God’s sight, no matter how good or bad our behaviors are he views us and loves us the same.

+Through prayer and meditation, I was able to learn how to focus and control my mind.
 I am very grateful to God for the gift of prayer and know that miracles happen as a result of sincere, humble, faithful prayers and patience.

-6. Neurolinguistic Programming (NLP)
+8. Neurolinguistic Programming (NLP)

-7. Learning to control thoughts
+9. Learning to control thoughts

 Proverbs 23:7 says: “as he (or she) thinks in his (or her) heart, so is he (or she)”.
 This is true.
 I think this is something all of us will be working on throughout our lives.
 However, learning to control our thoughts is essential.
 I wrote another post a couple of months ago on how to overcome negative thoughts and provided a few techniques I use.
-The post is called “The Gifts of the Spirit: Overcoming Negative Thoughts and Speaking with the Tongue of Angels”
+The post is called “The Gifts of the Spirit: Overcoming Negative Thoughts and Speaking with the Tongue of Angels”.
+In addition to that article, Discovering Light has very detailed information on learning to control thoughts and how to train our minds.
+If we do not learn this skill, we will not be able to overcome anxiety and depression.

 Having a daily routine helps me a lot.
 I notice that I do much better when in a familiar environment surrounded with positive things.
-For me, this is my daily routine: Wake up, pray, excercise, read scriptures, make breakfast for my wife, think about daily goals, work, come home and either relax or do house chores, etc., read scriptures with wife, pray, go to bed.
+For me, this is my daily routine: Wake up, pray, exercise, read scriptures, make breakfast for my wife, think about daily goals, work, come home and either relax or do house chores, etc., read scriptures with wife, pray, go to bed.
 Sticking to this schedule keeps me focused and my attitude stays much more positive.

 Eating a lot of healthy breads, fruits, protein, and some meat has helped me a lot.
 Staying away from sugar and caffeine is essential as well.
 I’ve found that the promise in the Word of Wisdom is true in that I receive more health by following its counsel.

-9. Keep a Gratitude Journal
+11. Keep a Gratitude Journal

+The book Real Men Do Cry has a great reference on counting our blessings and how gratitude can change our mood.
+I found this to be true in my situation as well.
 I keep track of all the positive things that happened to me and at the end of the day I write them down.
 This keeps me in a positive state and away from dwelling on the negative.

 In conclusion, I know that if you are struggling with anxiety and/or depression how hard it can be.
 Some of you may be on medication and that might be necessary or even mandatory for you, which is fine.
 My main purpose is to share some things that have helped me and I encourage you to incorporate any of these things, if you haven’t already.
 Also, please feel free to share any additional things that have helped you so other readers can benefit from it.

 I also want my readers to know that I know that God hears your prayers and will answer them in due time.
-I’ve learned to be grateful for my experiences with anxiety and depression because I’ve learned how dependant I truly am on God and have see how great His hand can be in my life if I stay close to Him.
+I’ve learned to be grateful for my experiences with anxiety and depression because I’ve learned how dependent I truly am on God and have see how great His hand can be in my life if I stay close to Him.
 I pray that we can all stay close to our Father in Heaven and know that if we do, he’ll lead us through the dark and discouraging times on our lives.

 Nice post.
 I like the Alma quote.
 I also deal with depression and use many of the same tactics as you such as eating right, controlling my thoughts, prayer, routine, and relaxation.
 I also think exercise helps (you mentioned that in your routine).
 I’ve started knitting within the past year and have found that extremely helpful.